NYPL/ami-preservation/pami_scripts/README.md

 # PAMI Production Scripts

+## cms_count.py

+For counting up the number of files AND the number of unique CMS IDs in a chosen directory.
+Good for confirming large-scale files pulls that include a large number of multi-part audio.
+Will print in the terminal window, in order, the total number of files, the total number of CMS IDs, and a list of the CMS IDs.
+Note: currently only counts MP4s.
+Usage looks like:

+* `./cms_count.py /Volumes/NYPL_16107/FreezeTest`

 ## csv_concat.py

 For when cat ain't quite right.
 Will concat a directory of csvs, killing the first row of all but the first csv (so organize yourself carefully).
 Usage is typical: